DCJimS/jimsweeneywebsite/_posts/2012-07-16-AWS-goes-down-Lets-Back-Up-and-Look-at-the-Facts.md

 ---
 layout: post
-title: "AWS goes down?
-Let's back up and look at the facts!"
+title: "AWS goes down Let's back up and look at the facts"
 ---